 - Don’t flaunt your valuables on public transit (don’t take valuables with you, period).

 - Pack necessities: Pack sanitation supplies, including hand sanitizer and wipes, and don’t forget to bring enough masks to last your trip.
-Many airports and public places are requiring them for all visitors.
+Many airports and public places require them for all visitors.
 If you’re flying, also consider bringing some extra snacks, since airlines have cut back on their in-flight services.

 Funding your travel adventure